SamKnows/skandroid-fcc/README.md

 `modernize` branch

 ## NOTE
-Because this app was never configured to deal with android 'M' (Marshmallow) permissions model, and all permissions are assumed granted a priori.
-This will result in runtime crash the moment that the "Run" button is pressed.
-In order to fix this, it is *mandatory* that app permissions be manually granted via `Settings -> Apps` system facility
+Because this app was never configured to deal with android 'M' (Marshmallow) permissions model, all permissions are assumed granted a priori.
+Obviously, this will not be the case on the majority of devices in 2018, so there will be a runtime crash the moment that the "Run" button is pressed.
+In order to fix this, it is *mandatory* that app permissions be manually granted via `Settings -> Apps` system facility as shown below:

 ![Screengrab](docs/screengrabs/skandroid-fcc_permissions_manually_granted_via_settings.png)<br>
 `Figure 1: permissions` *MUST* grant permissions via settings to prevent app from crashing!